gofiber/fiber/.github/README.md

 * **make test**: Execute all tests.
 * **make tidy**: Tidy dependencies.

-Run these commands to ensure your code adheres to project standards and best practices before making a contribution.
+Run these commands to ensure your code adheres to project standards and best practices.

 ## ☕ Supporters